 max_connections 4030 max_user_connections 0 reserved_super_connections 20

-max_user_connections is zero that means there is no limit on number of connections allowed.
+max_user_connections is zero which means there is no limit on the number of connections allowed.

 - startup to change maximum connections

-Go to MySQL\Data\my.ini and update with below values
+Go to MySQL\Data\my.ini and update with the below values

 max_user_connections = zero or give total connection you want

-the below are possible values zero number means no limit on number of connections positive number is maximum connections
+below are possible values A zero number means no limit on the number of connections a positive number is the maximum connections.

-- Runtime to change maximum connections IN the command line, You can set global system variable value to zero or positive number
+- Runtime to change maximum connections In the command line, You can set the global system variable value to zero or a positive number.

 SET GLOBAL max_user_connections = 0 or number;

-The above changes made from client machine or database server.
+The above changes were made from the client machine or database server.

 You learned how to solve maximum connections.